HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ![](fig/binary_mask_no_erosion.png){
 alt="A screenshot of a semantic segmentation mask before erosion."}
-The first image shows the binary mask without any erosion for comparison.
+The first image shows the mask without any erosion for comparison.

 ![](fig/binary_mask_erosion_1.png){
 alt="A screenshot of a semantic segmentation mask eroded with a ball of